squideyes/Fundamentals/README.md

 **SquidEyes.Fundamentals** is a set of helper classes and extension methods.
 The solution includes more than 300 unit-tests, and has been **open-sourced under a MIT license** (see License.md for further details).
 Even so, the code is mostly for the author's own personal use so there is no documentation on offer, nor does the author have any intent of documenting the code in the near future.

-If you want to see what it's all about, please check out SquidEyes.UnitTests.
+If you want to see what it's all about, please check out the  **UnitTests** and **LoggingDemo** projects.
 As you will see, the code is rather prosaic (validation extenders, JSON converters, string manipulation methods, etc.).
 Even so, there are a number of standouts:

 |Class|Description|
 |---|---|